Post Acute Withdrawal Symptoms

 Symptoms of PAWS

-Typically, symptoms pf PAWS fluctuate, with their intensity endlessly gaining and ebbing, and causing a highly disturbing cycle that frequently leads ro relapse.
+Typically, symptoms of post acute withdrawal symptoms fluctuate, with their intensity endlessly gaining and ebbing, and eventually causing a highly disturbing cycle that frequently leads to relapse.

 - Impaired cognition.